hybridsjs/hybrids/docs/component-model/structure.md

 The core idea of the hybrid properties is its unique cache and change detection mechanism.
 It tracks dependencies between the properties (even between different custom elements) and notify about changes.
 Still, the value of the property is only recalculated when it is accessed and the value of its dependencies has changed.
 If the property does not use other properties, it won’t be recalculated, and the first cached value is always returned.

-> The property is accessed automatically only if it is explicitly observed by the `observe` option in the object descriptor or if it is a dependency of another observed property.
+> The property is accessed automatically only if it is explicitly observed by the `observe` method in the object descriptor or if it is a dependency of another observed property

 The cache mechanism uses equality check to compare values (`nextValue` !== `lastValue`), so it enforces using **immutable data**.
 If the next and previous values are equal, the `observe` method won't be called.